 Tools and Ingredients:

 - See the unusual ball whisk in the ingredient photo?
-It’s the whisk I choose most of the time, the one that traveled to Mexico with us.
+Itโs the whisk I choose for beating eggs.

 - Keep it quick and easy using my favorite vegetable broth powder or cubes.